Table of Contents

 You’ve heard the phrase, ‘the reviews are in’ right?
 Well, if your 1-star review is in, you might want to focus on some immediate damage control.
 Negative reviews and positive reviews help define a brand - if you're not bothering with them then you're not managing your online reputation.

-Long gone are the days that a mistake lays unnoticed - it's too easy for customers to leave honest feedback in a public forum - that's why you've got to keep on top of your Google reviews, master your review responses and commit to customer satisfaction.
+Long gone are the days that a mistake lies unnoticed - it's too easy for customers to leave honest feedback in a public forum - that's why you've got to keep on top of your Google reviews, master your review responses and commit to customer satisfaction.

 Consumers trust online reviews - if they see happy customers, satisfied customers or a positive conversation offline with the business owner, they'll begin to trust your business and company values.
 And, learning how to respond to negative reviews is a business skill you'll need to perfect.